Theresa May Says UK Will 'Tear Up' Human Rights Laws If Needed For Terror Fight

 Khuram Shahzad Butt, a 27-year-old British national born in Pakistan.
 Again a British national, how do you deport him?

 I understand the feeling, but what you are supporting is a violation of due process, is Britain going to start a department of pre-crime.
 Where if they think you may commit an act they will arrest you?
-When we start punishing people for what they think instead of their actions, any pretense of a free socie
+When we start punishing people for what they think instead of their actions, any pretense of a free society gets obliterated.

 I remember how I felt...
 (Score:5, Insightful)